Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Open Questions and Research Progress for solving them

-In this section, we delineate the open questions and challenges yet to be tackled by future work in counterfactual explanations.
+In the first version of this survey paper, we delineated the open questions and challenges yet to be tackled by the existing works pertaining to CFEs \citep{cfe-challenges-paper}.
+In this version, we supplement this section with the research progress made towards solving them and new research challenges.

-\begin{challenge} Unify counterfactual explanations with traditional ``explainable AI.'' \end{challenge} Although counterfactual explanations have been credited to elicit causal thinking and provide actionable feedback to users, they do not tell which feature(s) was the principal reason for the original decision, and why.
+\begin{challenge} Unify counterfactual explanations with traditional ``explainable AI.'' \end{challenge} Although counterfactual explanations have been credited to eliciting causal thinking and providing actionable feedback to users, they do not tell which feature(s) was the principal reason for the original decision and why.
 It would be nice if, along with giving actionable feedback, counterfactual explanations also gave the reason for the original decision, which can help applicants understand the model's logic.
-This is addressed by traditional ``explainable AI'' methods like LIME~\citep{ribeiro_why_2016}, Anchors~\citep{Ribeiro2018Anchors}, Grad-CAM~\citep{grad-cam}. \citet{guidotti_local_2018} have attempted this unification, as they first learn a local decision tree and then interpret the inversion of decision nodes of the tree as counterfactual explanations.
-However, they do not show the counterfactual explanations they generate, and their technique also misses other desiderata of counterfactuals (see~\cref{sec:themes}.)
+This is addressed by traditional ``explainable AI'' methods like LIME~\citep{ribeiro_why_2016}, Anchors~\citep{Ribeiro2018Anchors}, Grad-CAM~\citep{grad-cam}.